collinschwantes/Annotated_Ultras/README.md

 After that, `jekyll serve` should boot up the site at localhost:4000

-##Instructions for creating your own Interactive Annotation
+##Instructions for creating a new Interactive Annotated Image
 03/21/16